-Linear-Nonlinear-Poisson model

-To provide a baseline for comparison with the IF model performance, we also fit data with the simplest and most widely-used model of visual responses: a Linear-Nonlinear-Poisson (LNP) model, which is illustrated schematically in Figure 1b.
-This model consists of a single linear filter (i.e. a linear receptive field), followed by an instantaneous nonlinear function, which accounts for response nonlinearities like rectification and saturation, followed by Poisson spike generation.
-This model is widely used because of its computational simplicity and the ease with which its parameters can be estimated (Chichilnisky, 2001).
-LNP is the implicit model underlying all reverse-correlation style methods for estimating receptive fields.
+Linear-nonlinear-Poisson model.
+To provide a baseline for comparison with the IF model performance, we also fit data with the simplest and most widely used model of visual responses: a linear-nonlinear-Poisson (LNP) model, which is illustrated schematically in Figure 1b.
+This model consists of a single linear filter (i.e., a linear receptive field), followed by an instantaneous nonlinear function, which accounts for response non-linearities such as rectification and saturation, followed by Poisson spike generation.
+This model is widely used because of its computational simplicity and the ease with which its parameters can be estimated (Chich-ilnisky, 2001).
+LNP is the implicit model underlying most reverse correlation style methods for estimating receptive fields.

 The LNP model is specified by the parameters \vec{k} and \vec{n} , where \vec{k} denotes the linear stimulus filter (as in the IF model), and \vec{n} is a parametric description of the nonlinear function converting filter output to instantaneous spike rate.
 In this case, \vec{k} was taken to be a 15-dimensional vector (as used above for the IF model), and \vec{n} was taken to be a linear spline with 15 knots (hence 15 fitted parameters).
-We initialized our estimate of these parameters using reverse correlation to compute the spiketriggered average, as described in (Chichilnisky, 2001).
-However, reverse correlation can provide biased estimates of \vec{k} if the stimulus distribution is non-spherical (Simoncelli et al., 2004), as it is here (i.e. binary).
-We therefore performed gradient ascent of the LNP model likelihood function, to find the maximum likelihood estimate of \vec{k} and \vec{n} .
-Although not necessarily guaranteed to converge to the global maximum, this procedure can correct biases in the estimates of the \vec{k} and \vec{h} arising from the use of non-spherical stimuli, and performs quite well in simulations.
+We initialized our estimate of these parameters using reverse correlation to compute the spiketriggered average, as described by Chichilnisky (2001).
+However, reverse correlation can provide biased estimates of \vec{k} if the stimulus distribution is nonspherical (Simoncelli et al., 2004), as it is here (i.e., binary).
+We therefore performed gradient ascent of the LNP model likelihood function to find the maximum likelihood estimate of \vec{k} and \vec{n} .
+Although not necessarily guaranteed to converge to the global maximum, this procedure can correct biases in the estimates of the \vec{k} and \vec{h} arising from the use of nonspherical stimuli and performs quite well in simulations.

-A robustifying procedure similar to that used for the IF model (i.e. ignoring the likelihood of the lowest 5% of interspike intervals) was employed to put likelihood comparisons with the IF model on equal footing.
-Nearly identical performance was obtained when the LNP model was fit using reverse correlation (i.e. without further ascent of the likelihood function), and was robust to the number of parameters used in the representation of the nonlinearity \vec{n} over a wide range (8 to 25).
+A robust fitting procedure similar to that used for the IF model (i.e., ignoring the likelihood of the lowest 5% of interspike intervals) was used to put likelihood comparisons with the IF model on equal footing.
+Nearly identical performance was obtained when the LNP model was fit using reverse correlation (i.e., without additional ascent of the likelihood function) and the result was robust to the number of parameters used in the representation of the nonlinearity \vec{n} over a wide range (8-25).

-Quantifying Model Performance

-In order to compare IF and LNP model performance at predicting responses to novel stimuli, we calculated the percent error in the peristimulus time history (PSTH) and peristimulus time variance (PSTV) predicted for responses to repeated stimuli, as well as a single-trial measure of distance between spike-trains.
-Figure 5b shows the percent of the variance in the PSTH accounted for by each model, or $100 (1 - \langle (PSTH{RGC} - PSTH{model})^2/(PSTH{RGC} - \langle PSTH{RGC} \rangle)^2 \rangle$, where $\langle \cdot \rangle$ indicates an average over time.
-PSTHs were computed by binning each response, summing, and filtering with a Gaussian with a standard deviation 1 ms. Figure 5c shows the percent error in the PSTV for each model, which is given by $100 \langle PSTV{RGC} - PSTV{model} \rangle / \langle PSTV{RGC} \rangle$.
-PSTV was computed by sliding a 10-ms window across the response raster and calculating the variance (across trials) of the number of spikes in that window.
+Quantifying model performance.
+To compare IF and LNP model performance at predicting responses to novel stimuli, we calculated the percentage error in the peristimulus time history (PSTH) and peristimulus time variance (PSTV) predicted for responses to repeated stimuli, as well as a single-trial measure of distance between spike trains.
+Figure 5b shows the percentage of the variance in the PSTH accounted for by each model:

+$$100 \times (1 - \langle (PSTH{RGC} - PSTH{model})^2 / (PSTH{RGC} - \langle PSTH{RGC} \rangle)^2 \rangle),$$ (6)

+where $\langle \cdot \rangle$ indicates an average over time.
+PSTHs were computed by binning each response, summing, and filtering with a Gaussian with an SD of 1 ms. Figure 5c shows the percentage error in the PSTV for each model, which is given by the following:

+$$100 \times \langle \text{PSTV}{\text{RGC}} - \text{PSTV}{\text{model}} \rangle / \langle \text{PSTV}{\text{RGC}} \rangle.$$ (7)

+PSTV was computed by sliding a 10 ms window across the response raster and calculating the variance (across trials) of the number of spikes in that window.